devsecopsmaturitymodel/DevSecOps-MaturityModel-data/README.md

 # OWASP DevSecOps Maturity Model Data

-This GitHub project ([DevSecOps-MaturityModel-data](https://github.com/devsecopsmaturitymodel/DevSecOps-MaturityModel-data)) contains the source for the model itself, used by the DSOMM applciation [DevSecOps-MaturityModel](https://github.com/devsecopsmaturitymodel/DevSecOps-MaturityModel).
+This GitHub project ([DevSecOps-MaturityModel-data](https://github.com/devsecopsmaturitymodel/DevSecOps-MaturityModel-data)) contains the source for the DSOMM *model*.
+The model is used by the DSOMM applciation [DevSecOps-MaturityModel](https://github.com/devsecopsmaturitymodel/DevSecOps-MaturityModel).

 The source files include dimensions, activities, descriptions, measures, and other model data used by the application.